wilsonmar/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 ## Human interaction #

 The two main types of people interacting with AWS are
-1) Administrators who define the enviornment and
+1) Administrators who define the environment and
 2) end-users of the whole setup.